-* We did write some things off but realized had we been more serious about it and kept much better records, we could have saved a good chunk of that tax bill.
+* We did write some things off but realized that we could have saved a good chunk of that tax bill if we had been more serious about it and kept much better records.

 That lesson was an expensive one, for sure!

 My background is in finance and technology.
 The first thing we tried was using a spreadsheet.
 That quickly proved to be an underwhelming solution!

 Have you ever tried to keep up with inventory in a spreadsheet?
 Or track income and expenses from a specific event to know if it is worth doing again this year?
 Not fun!